 I have found a WIA field which is depicted in the atlas but signs are not present when I visited the field.
 Is the property open to hunting?

 No, a property must be posted with WIA boundary signs to be open to hunting.
-There are any number of reasons that the signs could be missing, including that the landowner may have removed the property from WIA after the atlas was published.
+There are a large number of reasons that the signs could be missing, including that the landowner may have removed the property from WIA after the atlas was published.
 When you find a field like this, we recommend that you contact the nearest Colorado Parks and Wildlife office, and provide a detailed description of the property, including the nearest County Road intersection in question so that we can investigate the situation.

 What can I, as a user of these properties, do to ensure that the property stays in the program?

 By far the biggest factor in property renewal from the landowner’s perspective is hunter behavior.
 Treating properties and other users with respect, picking up trash left by others and acting with a sense of stewardship when on the properties and when spending time in the local communities makes a significant difference in how landowners view the program and its users.

 The most frequent concern expressed to program staff by landowners is hunters leaving trash or cleaning birds on properties.
 This is particularly a problem on properties that offer good dove hunting, so please remember to pick up your empty shotshells.
 Both of these practices are easily within the control of each hunter that uses the program.